-Requirements for class attendance and make-up exams, assignments, and other work in this course are consistent with university policies that can be found in the Undergraduate Catalog at: https://catalog.ufl.edu/ugrad/current/regulations/info/attendance.aspx.
+Requirements for class attendance and make-up exams, assignments, and other work in this course are consistent with university policies.
+See UF Academic Regulations and Policies for more information regarding the University Attendance Policy.

 This is a hands-on course, and regular attendance and participation is critical to your understanding and overall success.
 Each laboratory session, you will learn techniques and concepts that will continue to be important throughout the semester.
 Please note that due to time and space constraints, students can only attend their regularly scheduled lab sessions - you may not come in during a different lab period to do any experiments.
 It is essential that you arrive on time and prepared for the activity each time that lab meets.
 If you are more than 15 minutes late, you may not be allowed to enter the lab.
 If you have an issue that will cause you to be routinely late to the lab, you need to discuss that with your TA and Dr. Davidson.